 Stay Safe During Bus Travel: Learn Before You Board

-If you believe that you are in immediate danger while aboard a bus, call 911.
-Emergency situations might include:
+If you believe you are in danger while aboard a bus, call 911.
+Emergencies could include:

-Know Your Passenger Rights Under The American Disability Act
+Know Your Passenger Rights Under the Americans with Disability Act (ADA)

 Passengers with disabilities have certain civil rights for acquiring accessible over-the-road bus transportation.